Five things adult children of divorce want their parents to know

 1. “This is hurting me too”

-It can be easy to assume that the effects of parental divorce on adults will be minimal – often, they’ve left home, they’re financially independent, they may be married with children of their own.
+It can be easy to assume that the effects of parental divorce on adults will be minimal – often, they’ve left home, they’re financially independent, and they may be married with children of their own.

 The message I’ve heard repeatedly is that your divorce will still affect them.
 The news that your parents are getting a divorce is a shock, whether you are 8, 33 or 46.
 It can still be devastating when your parents must sell the home you grew up in, even though you moved out 10 or even 20 years ago.